PostgREST/postgrest/configuration.rst

 .. code:: postgresql

-   ALTER ROLE authenticator IN DATABASE <your_database_name> SET pgrst.db_schemas = "tenant1, tenant2, tenant3"
+   ALTER ROLE authenticator SET pgrst.db_schemas = "tenant1, tenant2, tenant3"
    ALTER ROLE authenticator IN DATABASE <your_database_name> SET pgrst.jwt_secret = "REALLYREALLYREALLYREALLYVERYSAFE"

+You can use both database-specific settings with `IN DATABASE` and cluster-wide settings without it.
+Database-specific settings will override cluster-wide settings if both are used for the same parameter.

 Note that underscores(``_``) need to be used instead of dashes(``-``) for the in-database config parameters.